 You might need to simply limit interaction with the toxic person – or maybe even cut ties altogether.
 This isn’t selfish, it’s self-respect.
 If you won’t take care of yourself, who will?
 Set firm and healthy boundaries for what you’ll allow and what you won’t.
 If someone can’t respect them, it’s their decision.

-Look, you’re working hard to be the best possible version of yourself.
+Look.
+You’re working hard to be the best possible version of yourself.
 You’re putting something good into the world.
-Don’t let some toxic hater pull you down.
+Don’t let some Toxic Hater pull you down.
 Haters gonna hate.
 You don’t have time for that drama.

 - Feed your head – Life is too short to stand still.
 And who wants to, anyway?
 Standing water becomes stagnant – as so does a person who never grows.
 Make it your mission to always be learning, always improving.
+Your life means something!

 Read or watch something positive, educational, or inspiring every day.
 Fill your head with good stuff.
 You’ll become wiser, think more clearly, and make better decisions.
 It will also be easier to ignore the negative people and situations in your life.
 And finally, you’ll know that you’re moving toward something good, and nothing can stop you then.